 Water cooling offers some distinct advantages over its noisy air-based alternative, but it’s hard to deny the extra bit of personality that it can add to your system.

-When looking at air cooled vs liquid cooled system, it becomes clear that liquid is the more efficient, quiet solution that keeps your computer from overheating in spite of overclocking or other sources of computing stress.
+When looking at an air-cooled vs liquid-cooled system, it becomes clear that liquid is the more efficient, quiet solution that keeps your computer from overheating in spite of overclocking or other sources of computing stress.